sonic-net/SONiC/doc/mgmt/Management Framework.md

 }
 ```

 When a request lands at the common app in the form of a YGOT structure from the Translib request handler, the request is passed to Transformer that decodes the YGOT structure to read the request payload and look up the spec to get translation hints.
 Note that the Transformer cannot be used for OpenAPI spec.
 The Transformer Spec is structured with a two-way mapping to allow Transformer to map YANG-based data to ABNF data and vice-versa via reverse lookup.
-The reverse mapping is used to populate the data read from RedisDB to YANG structure for the response to get operation.
+The reverse mapping is used to populate the data read from Redis DB to YANG structure for the response to get operation.

 Transformer has a built-in default transformer method to perform static, simple translation from YANG to ABNF or vice versa.
-It performs simple mapping - e.g. a direct name/value mapping, generating DB Keys by a concatenation of multiple YANG keys with a default delimiter `|`, which can be customized by a YANG extension.
+It performs simple mapping - e.g. a direct name/value mapping, table/key/field name - which can be customized by a YANG extension.

-Additionally, for more complex translations of non-ABNF YANG models (such as OpenConfig), Transformer also allows developers to overload the default method by specifying a method name in YANG extensions, to perform translations with developer-supplied methods as callback functions.
+Additionally, for more complex translations of non-ABNF YANG models, i.e. OpenConfig models, Transformer also allows developers to overload the default method by specifying a callback fucntion in YANG extensions, to perform translations with developer-supplied translation codes as callback functions.
 Transformer dynamically invokes those functions instead of using default method.
-Each transformer method must be defined to support two-way translation, i.e, YangToDb_<transformer_method> and DbToYang_<transformer_method>, which are invoked by Transformer core.
+Each transformer callback must be defined to support two-way translation, i.e, YangToDb_<transformer_callback> and DbToYang_<transformer_callback>, which are invoked by Transformer core.

 ###### 3.2.2.7.3 Process

 CRUD requests (configuration) are processed via the following steps:

 1. App module calls transformer, passing it a YGOT populated Go structure to translate YANG to ABNF
-2. App modules calls Transformer to get the ordered list of tables and watch tables to ensure DB update in this order
+2. App module calls CVL API to get all depenent table list to watch tables, and get the ordered table list
 3. Transformer allocates buffer with 3-dimensional map: `[table-name][key-values][attributes]`
 4. Transformer decodes YGOT structure and traverses the incoming request to get the YANG node name
 5. Transformer looks up the Transformer Spec to check if a translation hint exists for the given path